 Twitter is often used as a means of putting out emotive content, recent updates and news.
 However, the NSPCC use the platform to respond to people’s concerns, ‘understanding’ various difficulties they might be facing.
 By using understanding language and acknowledging that it takes ‘courage’ to ask for help, NSPCC break down barriers with people who might be in need of the charity’s help, but are anxious to reach out.

 Although charities do not position themselves as competitors, this is a clear example of how Relative Insight’s text analysis software can be used for social media analysis to compare language for competitor benchmarking.
-By analysing data from social listening tools, we discovered unknown insights in how different charities communicate, highlighting the white space in the sector and providing comparative organisations with the opportunity to diversify their social content.
+By analyzing data from social listening tools, we discovered unknown insights concerning the language of charities, highlighting the white space in the sector and providing comparative organizations with the opportunity to diversify their social content.

 Relative Insight was originally built as charity project for the UK government to help protect British children from criminals masquerading online.

-Today, the software is used by organisations – including charities – to analyse any source of language data – helping them identify new, effective ways to engage with beneficiaries, service users, policy-makers and the general public.
+Today, the software is used by organizations – including charities – to analyze any source of language data – helping them identify new, effective ways to engage with beneficiaries, service users, policy-makers and the general public.